 By choosing the right words to talk about disabilities and those who have disabilities, we can change attitudes and beliefs and most importantly, put the emphasis back on the person rather than their disability.

-Discover stories about people with disabilities that will change your view of abilities on our blog.
+Discover all kinds of stories about people with disabilities that will change your view of abilities.